The Right to Repair in Minnesota

 The Digital Fair Repair Act applies to equipment that was sold on or after July 1, 2021.
 Minnesota Statutes Section 325D.44, subd.
 8.

-The Digital Fair Repair Act also excludes certain products, including motor vehicles, medical devices, off-road equipment such as farm machinery and tractors, and video game consoles.
+The Digital Fair Repair Act does not apply to certain products, including motor vehicles, medical devices, off-road equipment such as farm machinery and tractors, and video game consoles, which are excluded in the Act.
 Minnesota Statutes Section 325D.44, subd.
 6.

-The Attorney General has the authority to investigate and enforce violations of the law.
-In addition, a private claim for an unlawful practice may be brought under Minnesota Statutes Section 325D.44:
+Yes.
+The Attorney General has authority to investigate and enforce violations of the Digital Fair Repair Act:

 A violation of this section is an unlawful practice under section 325D.44.
 All remedies, penalties, and authority granted to the attorney general under section 8.31 are available to the attorney general to enforce this section.